wso2/samples-iots/SenseMe/README.md

+README

-Sample for IOTS 3.0 which has an Arduino agent to measure temperature values using a DHT11 sensor and swich on/off LED light according to the commands given by the server.
+SenseMe - sample device type for IOTS 3.0

+SenseMe has an Arduino agent to measure temperature values using a DHT11 sensor and swich on/off LED light according to the commands given by the server.

 Purpose of the sample is to illustrate connecting devices to the IOTS via MQTT